Maniots: Piracy

-Superstition
+Historically, Maniots were notorious pirates.
+Piracy was their main source of income into at least the 18th century.
+Local Eastern Orthodox Church priests blessed the raiding ships before departure; sometimes priests joined the pirate crews.
+Most of the Maniot pirates came from Mesa Mani (Μέσα Μάνη, 'Inner Mani').

+Folklore

 There is a strong history of superstition and folklore in Maniot culture; most common stories revolve around witches, demons, vampires, and ghosts.
-When Henry Herbert, 3rd Earl of Carnarvon, was touring Mani in 1839, he found a fresh egg by the side of the road and offered it to a Maniot soldier who escorted him, who declined the offer explaining that if a hag had enchanted it he would have to marry her.
+When Henry Herbert, 3rd Earl of Carnarvon, was touring Mani in 1839, he found a fresh egg by the side of the road and offered it to a Maniot soldier who escorted him.
+The soldier declined the offer and explained that if a hag had enchanted the egg then the soldier would be forced to marry her.
 The Maniots thought that certain areas were haunted by demons.

 Vendettas

 Another important aspect of Maniot culture were the vendettas which frequently plagued Mani.
 Usually, the decision to start a vendetta was made at a family gathering.
 The main aim of a vendetta was usually to wipe out the other family.
 The families involved locked themselves in their towers and whenever they got the chance murdered members of the opposing family.
 The other families in the village normally locked themselves in their towers in order not to get in the way of the fighting.